Northeastern Logo

 • How much of the pun effect is eliminated?

 Discussion: Does pun understanding have a clean, minimal circuit, or is it distributed across many components?
-How does this compare to simpler circuits like induction?
+How does this compare to more localized circuits like IOI?

 Open EAP-IG Notebook in Colab Open Circuit Tracer Notebook in Colab